 Questions about the content of your lecture?
 Contact the Program Chair or your Session Moderator.
 If you need contact information, please email j[email protected].

-Questions about recording and uploading your slides/lecture?
+Questions about uploading your slides/lecture?
 Contact Kim Battle at [email protected].

 Presentation Approval Dashboard (PAD) – The new Presentation Approval Dashboard will allow session moderators to review the slide presentations for their session.
 In addition to the lecture slides, any speakers presenting virtually will be asked to submit their pre-recorded lectures for review by their session moderators.
 Moderators will receive the PAD link in early March.

 Ask the Speaker Feature – The moderators will select learner questions that will be answered during the panel discussions on the program.
 Moderators and speakers will be encouraged to track the questions submitted by learners and to respond by keying in answers during the session.
 Speakers may also be asked to monitor questions for up to 48 hours following the conclusion of the meeting to answer additional learner questions.
 Prior to the meeting, moderators and speakers will receive a link to monitor the questions submitted on meeting day.

 Click here for some great tips from the SPA One-Pager – ‘So, You Want to Be a Moderator?’ from the SPA/SPPM Education Committee.

 Lecture Slides – DUE March 4, 2024

 All presentation materials (slides, video) must be submitted no later than March 4, 2024 so that the planning team can review your presentation for quality, content, and potential conflicts.
 You may be asked to make edits to your slides – and we need ample time to allow for those changes to be made.